VirgilSecurity/virgil-iotkit/tools/virgil-device-registrar/README.md

 ```

 #### CentOS, Fedora
-Virgil Virgil Device Registrar is distributed as a package.
+Virgil Device Registrar is distributed as a package.

 In order to download and install the Virgil Device Registrar on CentOS, Fedora, use the YUM package manager and the following command:

 ```bash
 $ sudo yum install virgil-iot-sdk-tools
 ```

+#### Windows OS
+Virgil Device Registrar package for Windows OS is currently in development.
+To be included to information update list please contact our support email support@VirgilSecurity.com.

 ## Command Reference
 Here is the list of possible commands for Virgil IoT Device Regis